phosseini/rift/README.md

 All experiments share the same CLI parameters:

 ```
 --judge            gpt-5.4-2026-03-05        Judge model(s) to use, space-separated.
 See Judges section for available models.
 --concurrency      10                         Max simultaneous API calls.
 Lower this if you hit rate limits.
 --n                (experiment-specific)      Limit to first N items (rubrics or conversations).
 Useful for quick tests.
 --votes            1                          Number of judge runs per rubric; majority vote is used when >1.
 The paper uses 5.
 --no-cache         off                        Force re-run even if cached results exist for this judge + strategy.
+--eval-strategy    scoped                     (HBP only) joined or scoped — see HBP experiment section for details.
 ```

 Defaults for `--n` and `--concurrency` differ per experiment — see each experiment section above.